Sailboat Types: Monohull or Catamaran?

 You want your upcoming vacation to be a lot of things.
 Whether it is your honeymoon or family summer vacation, you want it to be fun!
 You also would like for it to be a way to get everyone outside, away from screens and into the fresh air.
 After all, Vitamin D is very healthy.
 You also want your trip to be safe.
 Is it possible for one activity to achieve all of these?
 Yes!
 When you book a chartered sailing trip, either mid-day or full-day, your vacation will be fun, healthy, and safe.
 The only question that remains is, which of the sailboat types is right for you?

 What is a Sailboat?

 Sailboats have been around for thousands of years.
 As the name suggests, sailboats rely on the power of the wind for propulsion.
 They use a large cloth or synthetic sail for this purpose.
-This simple definition is all the sailboats around the world have in common, because the classification is so vast.
-Sailboats can vary in occupancy from single-seater crafts for competition purposes to recreational vessels spanning hundreds of metres that can comfortably allow 30 people to sail.
+This simple definition is what all the sailboats around the world have in common because the classification is so vast.
+Sailboats can vary in occupancy from single-seater crafts for competition purposes to recreational vessels spanning hundreds of meters that can comfortably allow 30 people to sail.

 What is a Catamaran?

 Monohulls are single-hulled structures, much like conventional vessels, that have a large hull beam (breadth) which provides stability while sailing.
 A catamaran is a boat with two hulls, whereas a traditional monohull sailboat has one.
 A catamaran is safer and smoother, plus offers much more deck space.
 Because the deck space is much larger, they are ideal for weddings, parties, and other events that take place on deck.
 You can book a DJ and have a dance party!
 You could have a Shiatsu massage while you eat ceviche.
 We want to make your day extra special so we can work with you to create a custom package that includes anything you want and needs.
 The fact that we’re on a wide, spacious catamaran makes nearly anything possible on deck.